kaiko-ai/eva/docs/index.md

 _Oncology FM Evaluation Framework by Kaiko_

-With the first open-source release, `eva` supports performance evaluation for vision ML models (FMs and supervised ML models) that are evaluated on WSI-patch-level/microscopy image classification- or radiology CT-scans classification & segmentation tasks.
+With the first release, `eva` supports performance evaluation for vision Foundation Models ("FMs") and supervised machine learning ("ML") models on WSI-patch-level image classification- and radiology (CT-scans) segmentation tasks.

+The goal of this project is to provide the open-source community with an easy-to-use framework that follows industry practices to provide a robust, reproducible and fair evaluation benchmark across FMs of different sizes and architectures.

 Support for additional modalities and tasks will be added in future releases.